This icon () tells you which link takes you to the new site.

-If you receive New Zealand Superannuation and income from another source (excluding interest or investment income), you need to ensure that you are using the right tax code.
+If you receive NZ Super and income from another source (excluding interest or investment income), you need to ensure that you are using the right tax code.

-If your New Zealand Superannuation is not your main source of income or you have a secondary source of income, you need to use a secondary tax code.
+If your NZ Super is not your main source of income or you have a secondary source of income, you need to use a secondary tax code.

-If you are receiving an overseas pension, generally you must include a social security pension in your tax return as a New Zealand tax resident, even if that pension is paid into a bank account outside New Zealand.
+If you're receiving an overseas pension, generally you must include a social security pension in your tax return as a New Zealand tax resident, even if that pension is paid into a bank account outside New Zealand.

-If your overseas pension is less than the New Zealand Superannuation rate (and you are entitled to receive a New Zealand benefit or pension), Work and Income will top up your overseas pension to equal the New Zealand Superannuation rate.
+If your overseas pension is less than the NZ Super rate (and you are entitled to receive a New Zealand benefit or pension), Work and Income will top up your overseas pension to equal the NZ Super rate.

-For more information, see our Overseas social security pensions (IR258) booklet - go to "Forms and guides".
+For more information see our Overseas social security pensions (IR258) guide.

 There are a number of different tax requirements which may apply to overseas private pensions.
-For more information, see our Overseas pensions and annuity schemes (IR257) booklet - go to "Forms and guides".
+For more information see our Overseas pensions and annuity schemes (IR257) guide.

-You'll be required to file an Individual income tax return (IR3) as you have received income that has not been tax at source.
-You may also be required to make provisional tax payments.
+You'll need to file an Individual tax return (IR3) as you have received income that has not been taxed at source.
+This income should be included in the "overseas income" box in the return as this includes income received while overseas.
+You may also need to make provisional tax payments.

 If you don't receive an IR3 return by the end of May, you can file online or request a paper copy by calling 0800 377 774.